You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-Unfortunately, sometimes insurance companies aggressively look to find reasons to deny claims, even on the flimsiest of reasons (despite the fact that the law allows them time to investigate and later deny a claim even if they initially paid some benefits).
-Injured workers whose claims are denied find themselves without access to medical care and lost wages, delaying their recovery and ability to get back to work sooner
+Unfortunately, sometimes insurance companies aggressively look to find reasons to deny claims, even on the flimsiest of reasons (despite the law allowing them time to investigate and later deny a claim even if they initially paid some benefits).
+Injured workers whose claims are denied find themselves without access to medical care and lost wages, delaying their recovery and ability to get back to work sooner.

 The following are some of the reasons why an insurance company may deny a claim:

 Injured employees should never drop a claim because the insurance company or employer says they failed to give proper notice.
-A skilled and aggressive workers’ compensation attorney can help an injured employee fight an unfair denial for lack of notice, and injured workers should seek such an attorney as soon as they become aware the employer and insurance company are going to argue a failure to give proper notice of an injury.
+A skilled and aggressive workers’ compensation attorney can help an injured employee fight an unfair denial for lack of notice, and injured workers should seek such an attorney as soon as they become aware that the employer and insurance company will argue a failure to give proper notice of an injury.

-Medical causation: Despite lacking a medical degree, some insurance adjusters will decide on their own what injuries are or are not related to an accident or to the work the employee was performing.
-Prior injuries to the same body part, or the existence of degenerative conditions pre-existing the injury are frequently used to deny claims, despite the fact that the injured worker was doing fine before the work injury, and an aggravation of a pre-existing or degenerative condition may be compensable.
+Despite lacking a medical degree, some insurance adjusters will decide on their own what injuries are or are not related to an accident or to the work the employee was performing.
+Prior injuries to the same body part or the existence of degenerative conditions pre-existing the injury are frequently used to deny claims, although the injured worker was doing fine before the work injury, and an aggravation of a pre-existing or degenerative condition may be compensable.
 Insurance companies and employers might also argue that an injury is compensable but the injured worker does not require more treatment, or that they are not disabled from working due to an injury.

 Contact The Law Offices of Jason E. Taylor